jpmckinney/pupa-ruby/README.md

   error(e.response.inspect)
 end

-# Responses are now available.
+# Responses are now available for use.
 responses.each do |response|
   # Only process the finished responses.
   if response.success?